PaulKiddle/audience-view/README.md

 Do this by running `./build.sh` from the root directory.

 You can also generate the patch file based on changes to the files in `lib` - run `./unbuild.sh`.

+You can also build using `./sync.sh`, which will also rewrite your patch file in src so that line numbers etc are correct.